HaseebWar/Twitter_ETL_with_Airflow/README.md

 4. Access the Airflow web UI at `http://localhost:8080`, find `twitter_dag`, and trigger manually or wait for the scheduled run.

 ## Folder Structure
+airflow/ └── dags/ └── twitter_dag.py

+## Important Notes

+- Update the S3 bucket name if needed.
+- Keep your Twitter API Bearer Token secure.
+- Ensure AWS credentials are properly configured for S3 access.
+- **Free Twitter API Limitations:**
+  - With the free tier of the Twitter API, you can only extract up to **100 posts** in a single request.
+  - There is also a **rate limit** that restricts how frequently you can make requests to the API, so be mindful of this when scheduling the DAG.
+  - If you need more data or higher request limits, consider upgrading to a paid API tier.

+# 🚀 Ready to Extract, Transform, and Load Twitter Data!